iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 [[include:CodeService.updateInternalCodeForExistinglement]]
 ```

+Note that the element's `federationGuid` must be used as the Code's GUID.

 ### Managing and Creating CodeSpecs via the CodeService API

 CodeService has an API for managing and creating CodeSpecs.